PseudoDevs/IamGhost/FATAL6.md

-Last updated: 2024-04-02 19:40:14
+Last updated: 2024-04-02 19:40:48
-Random Quote: I think somehow, we learn who we really are and then live with that decision. - Eleanor Roosevelt
+Random Quote: We are wiser than we know. - Ralph Waldo Emerson